shakfu/shedskin/CODE_REVIEW.md

 This comprehensive code review examines the Shedskin Python-to-C++ transpiler, with particular focus on C++ code templates, code generation quality, and overall architecture.
 Shedskin demonstrates sophisticated compiler engineering with a well-designed type inference system and comprehensive C++ runtime library.
 However, there are significant opportunities for improvement in code quality, maintainability, and generated code correctness.

-**Overall Assessment**: The codebase shows mature compiler design with solid theoretical foundations, but suffers from accumulated technical debt, insufficient documentation of complex algorithms, and maintenance burden from large monolithic modules.
+**Overall Assessment**: The codebase shows mature compiler design with solid theoretical foundations.
+Recent refactoring (Oct 2025) successfully split the monolithic cpp.py module into focused submodules, significantly improving maintainability.
+Remaining areas for improvement include accumulated technical debt markers and documentation of complex algorithms.

 ---